th-m-vogel/ProfitBricks-PS-cmdlet/README.md

 ## To Do

 - Implement missing CmdLets - **done**
-- asap implement new API features when published by ProfitBricks - **Last Update Snapshot / DHCP 08/01/2013**
+- asap implement new API features when published by ProfitBricks - **Last Update new Cmdlet to get all Servers, Storages, FIrewalls, Nics and Loadbalancers  11/19/2013**
 - create a dll-Help.xml and a module manifest - ongoing
-- Add CmdLet New-Instance, create Server including up do 8 network connections and 8 storages
+- Add CmdLet New-Instance, create Server including up do 6 network connections and 8 storages
 - Add CmdLet Remove-Instance, delte server including all connected storages
 - Add support for -Verbos -Debug and -Confirm